periwinkle9/test/00-general/1-booster.md

    **Troubleshooting Tips**

    The timing for when to start shooting also depends on your vertical position.
-Here's how to correct your timing when your corner-boost fails:
+Here's how to correct your timing when your corner boost fails:

    **Issue:** Quote continues boosting up at a diagonal (the boost does not cancel).
    **Diagnosis:** You went too high and boosted over the corner.